rubyatscale/singed/README.md

 When using the auto-opening feature, it's assumed that you are have a browser available on the same host you are profiling code.

-The `open` is expected to be available.
+The `open` command is expected to be available.

 ## Alternatives